 The Bureau of Technical Services is commanded by a chief who reports directly to the First Deputy Superintendent.
 The Bureau is responsible for coordinating services and activities related to information systems, technology, and program development; receiving, storing, and disposing of inventoried property; and the management of Department records and police reports.
 Additionally, the bureau is responsible for coordinating and directing Department activities which specifically relate to facilities management; and various general support functions.

 Bureau of Internal Affairs

-The Bureau of Internal Affairs is commanded by a chief who reports directly to the Superintendent of Police.
-The chief is assisted by an executive officer the rank of deputy chief who oversees the functions of the Administrative, Intake/Analytical, Advocate, and Records Sections.
+The Bureau of Internal Affairs is commanded by a chief who reports directly to the Superintendent.
+The chief is assisted by an executive officer of the rank of deputy chief who oversees the functions of the Administrative, Intake/Analytical, Advocate, and Records Sections.
 The bureau coordinates and exercises supervision over disciplinary matters involving alleged or suspected violations of statutes, ordinances, and Department rules and directives; coordinates the assignment of complaint register investigations and serves as a repository for all Department records of complaint register investigations; conducts overt and covert field investigations; and is responsible for detecting corrupt practices involving Department members.
-This bureau also coordinates with the Independent Police Review Authority on disciplinary matters that affect members and ensures the consistent administration of bargaining agreement rights for members represented by existing labor agreements.
+This bureau also coordinates with the Independent Police Review Authority/Civilian Office of Police Accountability (COPA) on disciplinary matters that affect members and ensures the consistent administration of bargaining agreement rights for members represented by existing labor agreements.